-- Fire safety design requirements from the base building are to be incorporated in addition to requirements triggered by the new space. - Fire exits and egress routes are to be in accordance with the requirements of the NCC.
-Where temporary equipment or props are expected, management provisions are to be implemented to prevent blocking of the exits and egress routes. - Fire safety systems (e.g. fire sprinklers, hydrants, hose reels, fire detection and alarm systems, portable fire extinguishers and blankets) are to be provided in accordance with the requirements of the NCC. - Audibility of the Occupant Warning System is to be considered.
+- Fire safety design requirements from the base building are to be incorporated in addition to requirements triggered by the new space. - Fire exits and egress routes, including number of floors interconnected by an open stair, and the exit width and number of occupants within event space spaces are to be in accordance with the requirements of the NCC. - Fire safety systems (e.g. fire sprinklers, hydrants, hose reels, fire detection and alarm systems, portable fire extinguishers and blankets) are to be provided in accordance with the requirements of the NCC. - Audibility of the Occupant Warning System is to be considered.
 Competing sound systems are to shut down in accordance with AS1670.1-2018 clause 3.22.3.
-The placement of occupant warning speakers is to consider any soundproofing measures within the facility.
+The placement of occupant warning speakers is to consider any soundproofing measures within the facility. - Visual warning devices are to be located in areas where portable sound systems may be used.

-- Visual warning devices are to be located in areas where portable sound systems may be used. - Linings are required to meet the Fire Hazard Property requirements outlined in C1.10 of the NCC.
-This requirement is to be considered in conjunction with any acoustic or sound proofing linings. - It will be important to consider how inclusive the evacuation strategy is, including plans for people who may require step-free routes (e.g. use of evacuation lifts for older people, disabled people, etc.) or who require particular features to help with the evacuation (e.g. audible alarms for blind and partially sighted people, visual alarms for D/deaf and hard of hearing people, etc.).
+- Linings are required to meet the Fire Hazard Property requirements outlined in C1.10 of the NCC.
+This requirement is to be considered in conjunction with any acoustic or sound proofing linings if provided. - It will be important to consider how inclusive the evacuation strategy is, including plans for people who may require step-free routes (e.g. use of evacuation lifts for older people, disabled people, etc.) or who require particular features to help with the evacuation (e.g. audible alarms for blind and partially sighted people, visual alarms for D/deaf and hard of hearing people, etc.).